p-mongodb/ruby-specifications/README.md

     "height": 1
 }
 ```
-There is an added `discriminator_mapping` attribute that I will be adding.
+There is an added `discriminator_value` attribute that I will be adding.

 ## Implementation Plan